zwhua888/qian256.github.io/_posts/2017-01-20-artoolkit-on-hololens.md

 <iframe width="100%" style="height:24rem" src="https://www.youtube.com/embed/cMzNyJkr3X0" frameborder="0" allowfullscreen></iframe>
 </p>

 This video is taken on HoloLens Device Portal, also known as **Mixed Reality Capture**.
-You might have noticed the lag between the video that is captured and update in the rendering.
-Because the tracking is able to complete within one rendering cycle, the lag is **probably** due to the post-rendering 3D warping of HoloLens.
+You might have noticed that there is still some lag between the video that is captured and update in the rendering.

 #### More Screenshots